A downhill bicycle for the paraplegic adrenaline junkie

 This is a downhill bike.

 How did this become a thing?
 Extreme athletes who just won’t give up.
-A rather popular example of an athlete who won’t give up would be Martyn Ashton.
-Mr Ashton is a mountain bike trials legend who did things like this:
+A rather popular example of an athlete who won’t give up would be Martyn Ashton, a mountain bike trials legend who did things like this:

 Hence the existence of a machine like this.